balena-io/docs/pages/reference/supervisor/supervisor-upgrades.md

 back online and successfully connects to the {{ $names.cloud.lower }} backend.

 __Note:__ Only devices running {{ $names.os.lower }} v2.12.0 or greater are able to upgrade the Supervisor independently.

-For more information on specific limitations when upgrading the balena Supervisor, see the [upgrade policy][upgrade-policy].

-[upgrade-policy]:/reference/supervisor/upgrade-policy